surniaulula/wpsso/readme.txt

 = 17.20.0-dev.3 =

-(2024/07/23) Added "Getting video details from {url}." notice.
+(2024/07/23) Added "Getting video details for {url}." notice.
 Added "Failed URL Connections" to the Tools and Actions page.
-Added notice messages for missing values for YouTube videos (Premium edition).
+Added notice messages for missing values from YouTube video details (Premium edition).

 = 17.19.0 =